mindfulent/poem-llm-project/README.md

 This will:
 - Check if Ollama is installed and running
-- Process a small test dataset
+- Process a small test dataset (5 poems)
 - Create a sample Modelfile
+- Test poem generation using an existing Ollama model

+## Limitations and Future Improvements

+Current limitations:
+- Synthetic data is template-based and may lack diversity
+- Limited mapping between Ollama and HuggingFace models
+- Location handling uses only names without geocoding
+- LoRA configuration might not be optimal for all model architectures

+Potential improvements:
+- Use real poem datasets or more sophisticated generation
+- Improve location handling with proper geocoding
-- Generate a test poem
+- Add evaluation metrics for poem quality
+- Implement user feedback mechanism
+- Expand model compatibility

 ## License